WilloughbySeago/phd-courses-notes/README.md

-# phd-courses-notes
+# PhD Courses Notes
-Note from courses I've taken during my PhD
+This is a selection of notes taken from courses I've taken during my PhD in mathematics at the University of Glasgow.